MediaComem/biopocket-mobile/DEVELOPMENT.md

 ## Documentation

-Here are the links to the documentation of the technologies, framework or librairies used in the project :
+Here are the links to the documentation of the technologies, framework or libraries used in the project :

 * [Ionic][ionic-doc]
 * [Angular2][ng2-doc]